 Get Creative With What You Have

-By simply sitting on the ball, your balance is challenged and you are forced to use your core muscles.
+By simply sitting on the ball, your balance is challenged, and you are forced to use your core muscles.
 Plus, with no armrests or a chair back to slouch into, you’re naturally going to keep your back straighter and taller and improve your posture.

-4) Swopper Chair
+4. Use a Swopper Chair

 I received a new chair in the mail called the Aeris Swopper.
 It’s really more like a stool, and I admit to being cynical at first about its value.
 But to my surprise, I‘m in love with this stool!